CNA-Tech/PKS-Ninja/Staging/LabGuides/NSX-Hard-Way/readme.md

 ## Step 4: Create IP Pool

-An IP Pool is an IP address range definition that can be applied to NSX tunnel end-points.
+An IP Pool is an IP address range definition that can be applied to NSX tunnel endpoints.
 In this step, you will create an ip pool to provde addresses to ESXi hosts and your edge VM tunnel endpoints.

  4.1 Click **Inventory** -> **Groups**, and then click on **IP Pools**